e-miguel/Task-XMen/README.md

-In this task, challenge your learning in hosting an HTML website on an EC2 instance and AWS services.
+The second task, challenge your learning in hosting an HTML website on an EC2 instance and AWS services.
 This repository contains a deployment script for Task X-Men, which automates the installation and configuration of the necessary components on an Amazon Linux EC2 instance to run the project.

 ### Requirements